-AL batting champ LeMahieu finalizes $90M deal with Yanks
+Yanks finalize deals with Kluber, LeMahieu, agree with O’Day

-NEW YORK (AP) — The Yankees completed one of their primary offseason objectives, finalizing a $90 million, six-year contract on Wednesday to retain AL batting champion DJ LeMahieu.
+NEW YORK (AP) — The retooling New York Yankees finalized a $90 million, six-year contract to retain AL batting champion DJ LeMahieu on Wednesday and completed an $11 million deal to add right-hander Corey Kluber.

-New York also has a pending $11 million, one-year contract with right-handed starter Corey Kluber and a $2.5 million, one-year deal with submarining right-handed reliever Darren O’Day.
-Both those deals are subject to successful physicals.
+The Yankees also reached a $2.5 million, one-year deal with submarining right-handed reliever Darren O’Day.

+Combined with Sunday’s trade to acquire right-hander Jameson Taillon from the Pittsburgh Pirates for four prospects, the moves accomplished many of New York’s offseason goals following the loss to Tampa Bay in last year’s playoffs.

 LeMahieu, who turns 33 in July, became the first player to win undisputed batting titles in both leagues.
 The infielder won his first AL batting title last year at .364, the highest average for an AL batting champion since Minnesota’s Joe Mauer hit .365 in 2009, after winning the NL championship with Colorado in 2016.